fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/general-rules-for-data-correctness.md

 gradually enriched based on implementers’ feedback.
 Submit new rules using the [*Contact Us*](https://fixm.aero/contact.pl) form.

-?> The overall formulation and description method for the business rules below may be also revisisted, in particular in the light of the [AIXM experience with regards to business rules](http://aixm.aero/page/business-rules).
+?> The overall formulation and description method for the business rules below may be also revisited, in particular in the light of the [AIXM experience with regards to business rules](http://aixm.aero/page/business-rules).
 In particular, the use of Schematron, which is a validation language capable of handling business rules that an XML schema alone cannot provide, may be a candidate means to enforce the business rules below.